-- To identify the basic components and the design of CPU, ALU and Control Unit. - To interpret memory hierarchy and describe the impact on computer cost/performance. - To express instruction level parallelism and pipelining for high performance Processor design. - To represent the instruction set, instruction formats
+1. Ability to illustrate basic components and the design of CPU, ALU and Control Unit.

+2. Ability to analyze memory hierarchy and its impact on computer cost/ performance.

+3. Ability to compare the advantage of instruction level parallelism and pipelining for high performance Processor design.

+4. Ability to demonstrate the instruction set, instruction formats and addressing modes 8086.

+5. Ability to write assembly language programs to solve problems.